earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd02-RMarkdown.md

 ---
 layout: single
-title: "Write Reports and Document Workflow Using R Markdown"
+title: "How to create an R Markdown file in R Studio and the R Markdown file structure."
-excerpt: 'This tutorial cover how to create an R Markdown file in R and then render it to html using knitr.'
+excerpt: 'The R Markdown file structure includes a YAML header at the top followed by a combination of R (or any other language) code and markdown formatted text.
+This tutorial covers how to create an R Markdown file in R and then render it to html using knitr.
+Further it covers the basics of the YAML syntax.'
 authors: [Leah Wasser, NEON Data Skills]
-modified: '2017-02-01'
+modified: '2017-04-21'
 category: [course-materials]
 class-lesson: ['intro-rmarkdown-knitr']
-permalink: /course-materials/earth-analytics/week-1/intro-rmarkdown-knitr2/
+permalink: /course-materials/earth-analytics/week-1/intro-to-the-rmarkdown-format-and-knitr/
 nav-title: 'Create R Markdown File'
 week: 1
 sidebar: